SALE! 40% OFF - ONLY $29.99 (reg. $49.99)

 A: Try zooming in on the score before starting in Script mode and write as neatly as possible.

-Q: I don't see a way to print my score.
+Q: I don't see a way to do part extraction.

 Q: I don't see a way to have more than one voice per staff as is common in piano music.